Updated: May 23, 2022

 Amelia Earhart, famed aviation pioneer and author, once said, “Adventure is worthwhile in itself.”
 Few things in life can be more stimulating or more satisfying to the human spirit than a great adventure.
 In 1990, I embarked on what was for me one of the greatest adventures of my young adult life -- a slow-moving transcontinental journey that took me the length and breadth of Canada: from Vancouver, British Columbia to St. John's, Newfoundland, and back.
 It was a 45-day tour by rail, air and rental car of every province and major city in Canada, and the expedition filled me with a thousand sweet memories that I carry with me today.
-It was an experience that revealed the innate kindness and hospitality of Canadians, which in turn cloaked me in a feeling of comfort and ease as I traveled alone through a foreign country across thousands of miles.
+It was an experience that revealed the innate kindness and hospitality of Canadians, which in turn cloaked me in a feeling of comfort as I traveled alone through a foreign country across thousands of miles.
 It was the first time I would see the Atlantic Ocean and the first time I would travel more than a time zone away from my home.
 Indeed, my travel horizons expanded as a result of this experience as the last vestiges of apprehension about being alone on the road left me.
 As is so often the case in our interactions with great experiences, the priorities of my life also quite dramatically changed.

 I can't remember exactly when I resolved to make this journey, but a great deal of planning occurred in the spring of 1990 for an anticipated departure in late June.
 In my research, I learned that I could travel cheaply through Canada if I purchased a CanrailPass on Via Rail.
 They were only available to non-Canadians and, as a 24-year-old university student, I was eligible for a greater discount.
 There were several different packages available for purchase with varying benefits, but I settled on a bare-bones 45-day, unlimited stops, no sleeper version of the pass.
 I used a travel agent to purchase it which was under $450 US at the time.
 That was a tremendous bargain.
 It would allow me to travel anywhere Via Rail went, with a few minor exceptions (Churchill, Manitoba, for example -- a place famous for polar bear sightings -- would require a surcharge).
 The rail pass would get me to nearly every major city in Canada and take me through eight of the ten provinces, all the way out to Halifax, Nova Scotia.
-The Canadian rail system, however, does not pass through the two island provinces of Newfoundland and Prince Edward Island.
+The Canadian rail system, however, does not connect the two island provinces of Newfoundland and Prince Edward Island.
 Those provinces would instead have to be reached by air or ferry.
 That meant I would need to come up with supplemental transportation if I wanted to visit all ten provinces in Canada that summer.
 I ended up expanding my budget to purchase airline tickets on Air Canada to connect these last two provinces to my travel route.

 The travel expenses, though modest by today's standards, represented a king's ransom for me as a struggling college student.
 I always took the summer semester off from school to indulge my appetite for travel, so my continuing education was no barrier.
 I did, however, have a good-paying job working as a freelance word processor in a downtown Seattle law firm.
 It's how I paid my way through college in the final years of my education.
 But it wasn't enough to both cover my rent and ordinary expenses and help me save for the trip.
-I ended up taking a second job for a few months in order to amass enough in savings to comfortably leave my life behind in Seattle for 45 days and bankroll my journey across Canada.
+I ended up taking a second job for a few months to gin up enough in savings that I could comfortably leave my life behind in Seattle for 45 days and bankroll my journey across Canada.
 It felt like the longest two months of my life.
 I was working 14-hour days and taking as many extra hours as my employers would give me.
 I actually started a countdown once I decided on June 21, 1990 as my departure date.
 It was all I could think about.
 The second job I would just quit altogether before departure, but my first job I needed to hold onto.
 I was extremely fortunate in that my employer was willing to give me a six-week leave of absence to make this trip.

 Vancouver, British Columbia -- June 21, 1990